skoczen/polytester/README.md

 Any test framework that returns standard error codes (0 for pass, non-zero for fail) will Just Work out of the box.
 However, if you want fancy test counts (and someday more), writing a custom parser is easy.

-Just write a class based on `DefaultParser`, stick it somewhere on your python path, put in in your `tests.yml` file, and you're good to go.
+Just write a class that inherits `DefaultParser`, stick it somewhere on your python path, put in in your `tests.yml` file, and you're good to go.
 Here's an example for pep8.

 **Please note:** if you're writing for a common framework/use case, please submit a pull request!